pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 ## Step 2 - Install multiple packages with specific versions

 In the last step we installed one package in an ad-hoc fashion, however in reality it is more likely that we would want to include package installation as one step in a multi step play.
-It is also likely that we would want to install multiple packages (possibly even specific versions of said packages), In the exercise we will be doing just that.
+It is also likely that we would want to install multiple packages (possibly even specific versions of said packages).
+In this exercise we will be doing just that.

 Let's start by going back to Visual Studio Code.
 Under the *WORKSHOP_PROJECT* section Create a directory called **chocolatey** and a file called
 `install_packages.yml`